RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Linux AppImage**

-As the ES-DE AppImages always retain their filenames between releases you only need to replace the previous AppImage with the new one and you're done.
+As the ES-DE AppImages always retain their filenames between stable releases you only need to replace the previous AppImage with the new one and you're done.
 Just make sure to set the new AppImage as executable so it can be launched.

 **macOS**